Skip to Content

 ITE vs BTE Hearing Aids Comparison

 Although we have given a basic rundown on the general advantages and disadvantages of both styles – it is truly down to a balance of your lifestyle and hearing loss needs.
-When you have your hearing test, your audiologist will go through your audiogram results and define your hearing solutions needs.

 Only then will they be able to recommend hearing aids that will give you a premium hearing solution that is right for you.
-If you would like to speak to an audiologist about the ITE hearing aids or BTE hearing aids available to you locally - call us free on 0800 567 7621
+If you would like to speak to an audiologist about the ITE hearing aids or BTE hearing aids available to you locally, call us free on 0800 567 7621

 ►Click here to go to the top of the page